-In general, modeling data owners' costs of privacy loss is very difficult, since the costs may correlated with private data arbitrarily.
+In general, modeling data owners' costs of privacy loss is very difficult, since the costs may be correlated with private data arbitrarily.
 It is impossible to design a direct revelation mechanism that can provide a non-trivial guarantee on accuracy and, at the same time, is rational for individual data owners.
-To tackle the issue, Ligett and Roth~\cite{LigettRoth12} design a take-it-or-leave-it mechanism, by randomly approaching individuals from a population and making offers.
+To tackle the issue, Ligett and Roth~\cite{LigettRoth12} design a take-it-or-leave-it mechanism, which randomly approaches individuals from a population and makes offers.
 This mechanism can be used for some data collection scenarios, such as surveys.

 Versioning is an important strategy in data pricing.
 A data seller can customize data into different versions according to buyers' needs.
 Bergemann~\textit{et~al.}~\cite{10.1257/aer.20161079} develop the optimal menu of information products that a monopoly data supplier can offer to a data buyer, so that one product can fit the buyer's willingness to buy the information at the offered price, and the revenue is maximized.
 One important finding is that information products indeed allow larger scopes of price discrimination.
 There are at least two dimensions that sellers can explore to derive various subsets of a data set, namely data quality and data position.